 Turkeys have been selected to grow more muscle in the breast and thighs and reach slaughter weight very quickly.
 Hens reach slaughter weight at around 10 weeks old (5-6 kg), whereas toms will grow to around 18 weeks (7-11 kg) or more.
 The weight in which birds are slaughtered depends on customer requirements.

-Birds are harvested by ‘pick-up crews’.
-Harvesting usually in darkness as birds to help keep birds calm and involves catching birds by hand and placing them in transport crates or modules.
+Birds are caught by ‘pick-up crews’.
+Catching usually in darkness as birds to help keep birds calm and involves catching birds by hand and placing them in transport crates or modules.
 The transport crates or modules are loaded on to trucks for transport to the processing plant.

 At the processing plant, turkeys are rested for up to 2 hours to allow them to settle from being transported.